mirandaliu8/capstone-descriptions/tech-elevator-capstone-descriptions.md

 ## E-Commerce Data Management Application
-Constructed an application using PostgreSQL, E/R diagrams, Integration Testing, Java, IntelliJ, and Git as a mid-module project for Module Two of Tech Elevator’s Coding Bootcamp, that allows a company’s employees to manage customer, product, and sales data.
+Constructed a back-end application using PostgreSQL, E/R diagrams, Integration Testing, Java, IntelliJ, and Git, that allows a company’s employees to manage customer, product, and sales data.
 This includes the ability to view the list of products and, add, update, or delete product data.

 ### Technical Skills Used:
 PostgreSQL, E/R diagrams, Integration Testing, Java, IntelliJ, Git